AdiThakker/AdiThakker.github.io/_posts/2022-09-19-Feature-Flags-In-NET-1.md

 ### Feature Evaluation ###

-I have created some wrappers around the buitl-in API to provide some additional overloads and to enable Feature Flag definition on a class, or a method level.
+To assist with Feature evaluation, I have created some wrappers around the built-in API.
+These  classes mainly provide some additional overloads and ability to enable/disable Feature Flag definition on a ***class***, or a ***method***.

-Classes which encapsulate logic for FeatureFlag evaluation.
-Starting with:

 #### FeatureDefinitionAttribute ####

-This is a standard [Attribute]() implementation to decorate class or method.
-The idea behind this is to allow for Feature Flag definition and exeuction at either a class or a method level.
+This is a custom [Attribute](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/creating-custom-attributes) implementation to decorate class or method. ***The idea behind this is to allow for Feature Flag definition and exeuction at either a class or a method level.***

 ~~~csharp